 (2) This regulation does not limit the application of regulation 49B to an electrician who is employed or engaged by an electrical contractor to carry out electrical installing work.

-[Regulation 52C inserted by Gazette 31 Dec 2007 p.
-6528-9; amended by Gazette 13 Apr 2012 p.
+[Regulation 52C inserted: Gazette 31 Dec 2007 p.
+6528-9; amended: Gazette 13 Apr 2012 p.
 1653-4.]

 53. Electrical installing work other than by electrical contractors etc., unlicensed persons not to be employed, engaged etc.